A logo icon is the center of your brand. An icon is the main focal point of your logo, representing who you are as a business and what you do.

-That’s why, whether you’re using a logo maker like Tailor Brands (that’s us!) or designing your logo yourself, it can be tough to decide which icon is the best for your brand.
+That’s why, whether you’re using a logo maker like Tailor Brands (that’s us!) or designing a logo icon yourself, it can be tough to choose an icon that is best for your new business.

 The simple answer is: You don’t.

 Established companies like Kleenex and Coca-Cola have grown their businesses to such heights that their name alone has come to stand for the name of the products they sell.

 But, as a new business owner, chances are you’re still laying down the foundation to build a strong brand identity.

 Think of it this way: An icon logo can pack more punch than just your business name alone.
 It can attract people’s attention and elicit emotional reactions associated with your brand.

 There are a few different types of icons, including abstract, geometric, pictorial, crests and emblems, interactive, and custom.
 Each type has its own meaning and purpose.
 Let’s break it down so you can understand which one is right for your logo.

 As its name suggests, an abstract image conveys multiple concepts and various emotions in a single symbol.